Hurderella/JustExifViewer/ExifEditor_0510/README.md

 -----------------------------------

-Before this xcode project build, you have to set project property about libjhead.a path.
+Before build this xcode project, you have to set project property about libjhead.a path.